Unboxed-Software/solana-course/content/solana-nft.md

 ![Gif of Metaplex Upload](../assets/solana-nft-metaplex-upload.gif)

 There will now be a `.cache` folder with a `devnet-example.json` file that includes the address of our Candy Machine and the Arweave links for each NFT.
 When we run the upload command, the images and metadata files in our `assets` folder are uploaded to Arweave in preparation for minting.
-These Arweave links will be used as the off-chain component of each NFTs once minting goes live.
+These Arweave links represent the off-chain component of each NFT's metadata.

 The `devnet-example.json` file will look something like this, but with different links and addresses: